NethermindEth/docs/ethereum-client/json-rpc/proof.md

-# Proof module
+# proof

-## proof\_getTransactionByHash
+## proof_getTransactionByHash

 This function returns the same result as `eth_getTransactionReceipt` and also a tx proof, receipt proof and serialized block headers.

 | Invocation |
 | :--- |